jmurty/xml4h/README.rst

 Features
 --------

-*xml4h* is a simplifying layer over existing Python XML processing libraries such as *lxml* and the *minidom*.
+*xml4h* is a simplification layer over existing Python XML processing libraries such as *lxml* and the *minidom*.
 It provides:

 - a rich pythonic API to traverse and manipulate the XML DOM.